Azure/azure-sdk-for-net/README.md

 <li><a href="https://github.com/Azure-Samples/resources-dotnet-manage-resource">Manage resources</a></li>
 <li><a href="https://github.com/Azure-Samples/resources-dotnet-deploy-using-arm-template">Deploy resources with ARM templates</a></li>
 <li><a href="https://github.com/Azure-Samples/resources-dotnet-deploy-using-arm-template-with-progress">Deploy resources with ARM templates (with progress)</a></li>
+<li><a href="https://github.com/Azure-Samples/resources-java-deploy-virtual-machine-with-managed-disks-using-arm-template">Deploy a virtual machine with managed disks using an ARM template</a></li>
 </ul></td>
   </tr>
   <tr>